My buddy Stan called from a bar to say he was coming for breakfast the next morning.

 It’s been a long time since my toaster saw action.
 Mostly it just squats on the counter, growing old and occupying space.

 The years have dulled its finish to the color of ditch water.
-The dial is no longer legible and the lever barely works.
-None of this is due to over-use.
+The numerals on the dial are no longer legible and the lever barely works.
+Yet none of this is due to over-use.
 The only wear it gets is when I shove it out of the way to wash the counter.
 Still I wouldn’t dream of tossing it out.